Jason2Brownlee/blog/content/posts/scavengers-reign.md

 It's a terrible shame there will be no season 2, and very cool that the creators [released the teaser](https://www.youtube.com/watch?v=kSEPJ9OtQb8).

 My god, its good.

+A masterpiece!
+I'm so happy it exists in the world.